torokernel/torokernel/examples/StaticWebServer/README.md

 ```bash
 ./socat TCP4-LISTEN:4000,reuseaddr,fork VSOCK-CONNECT:5:80
 ```
-To debug this example by using gdb, please read HelloWorld/README.md.
+To debug this example by using gdb, please read HelloWorld/README.md to get the correct command-line.